This copycat recipe for Mrs. Field’s Chocolate Chip Cookies is easy to make. These large cookies are crisp on the edges and have a chewy center.

 Chocolate Chip Cookies

 Baking is one of my favorite things to do and making cookies is probably my favorite of all things to bake.
-The reason being, it doesn’t take a lot of effort to make a deliciously chewy cookie and it takes little time from start to finish.
+The reason is, it doesn’t take a lot of effort to make a deliciously chewy cookie and it takes little time from start to finish.

 To Chill Or Not to Chill?